memoiry/ModMashup.jl/docs/src/algo/network_integration.md

 ### Description

-The package provide same interface for both mashup and genemania integration.
+We have one generic function `network_integration!` to provide same interface for both mashup and genemania integration.

+The database contains the input.
+After the computation, the result will be saved on the model.

 ```@docs
 network_integration!(model::MashupIntegration, database::Database)